janl/mustache.js/README.md

 > What could be more logical awesome than no logic at all?

-[mustache.js](http://github.com/janl/mustache.js) is an implementation of the [Mustache](http://mustache.github.com/) templating system in JavaScript.
+[mustache.js](http://github.com/janl/mustache.js) is an implementation of the [Mustache](http://mustache.github.com/) template system in JavaScript.

 [Mustache](http://mustache.github.com/) is a logic-less template syntax.
 It can be used for HTML, config files, source code - anything.
 It works by expanding